LAGER-Colab/impactful-weather/abstract/abstract.md

  data available.
 While the initial target would be high resolution precipitation data it could be extended to other model targets like storm mode, winds, etc...

+ Ian: Not sure if kosher to add comments, but how about topography as an input?
+And see https://gmd.copernicus.org/articles/14/6355/2021/.

  (Google et al 2022) https://colab.research.google.com/github/tg-bomze/Face-Depixelizer/blob/master/Face_Depixelizer_Eng.ipynb
  (Serifi et al 2021) Spatio-Temporal Downscaling of Climate Data Using Convolutional and Error-Predicting Neural Networks https://www.frontiersin.org/articles/10.3389/fclim.2021.656479/full